Do the Digit Insurance

 Step 1: Begin sitting on your heels and knees on the floor mat.
 Now, bring your head slowly down to the floor.

-Step 2: Gently stretch your arms to the front, under your forehead or by your side.
+Step 2: Gently stretch your arms to the front, under your forehead, or side.

 Step 3: Breathe slowly and stay in this posture for about 30 seconds.